-Fish Thinkers is a collaborative effort by a group of Australian (for now) based aquatic researchers who among other things have an interest in fishing, surfing and the marine and freshwater environment in general.
-The blog will not only cover current research, but also short articles, reviews and pieces about anything vaguely related to the aquatic environment.
-We also aim to have guest posts by others such as fellow researchers who are covering topics we find particularly interesting.
+Fish Thinkers is a collaborative effort by a group of aquatic researchers who among other things have an interest in fishing, surfing and the marine and freshwater environment in general.
+The blog covers current research, but also short articles, reviews and pieces about anything vaguely related to the aquatic environment.
+We also have guest posts by others such as fellow researchers who are covering topics we find particularly interesting.

 The opinions of each blogger are their own and not always held by the whole group.
 In fact, we tend to disagree on a lot of things.
 Hopefully this makes for an interesting range of opinions.